playframework/playframework/documentation/manual/working/javaGuide/main/sql/JavaJPA.md

 @[jpa-externalize-resources](code/jpa.sbt)

 Since Play 2.4 the contents of the `conf` directory are added to the classpath by default.
 This option will disable that behavior and allow a JPA application to be deployed.
-Note that the content of conf directory will still be available in the classpath due to it being inclued in the applications jar file.
+Note that the content of conf directory will still be available in the classpath due to it being included in the applications jar file.

 ## Annotating JPA actions with `@Transactional`